M3wP/Manche/readme.md

   - Tone Portamento + Volume Slide
   - Retrigger
   - Note Delay
+  - Pattern Jump
+  - Pattern Loop
+  - Note Cut

-Fine Tune of instruments is now fully supported.
+Fine Tune of instruments is fully supported.

-Also, only the fine speed adjustment is supported, not coarse "Tempo" adjustments.
+Only the fine speed adjustment is supported, not coarse "Tempo" adjustments.
 It is unlikely that this will be supported until after other more important enhancements have been made since it requires very specific playback handling.

 ## Future Development
 It is vital that more testing be done on Manche and Peppito.